 Torpedoes

+Torpedoes are self-propelled missiles that can be launched from submarines or ships, or dropped into the sea from the undercarriage of planes.
 The first torpedoes, produced in the 1870s, ran on compressed air and were slow and inaccurate.
 The German navy pioneered the diesel-powered motorised torpedo.
-By 1914, German torpedoes could travel at up to 75 kilometres per hour over ranges up to 10 kilometres.
-They were not particularly accurate, though this mattered little when delivered by U-boats (submarines) at close quarters.
+By 1914, German torpedoes could travel at up to 75 kilometres per hour over a range of several miles.
+This gave German U-boats a deadly advantage over Allied ships, particularly lightly armed naval vessels and unarmed civilian shipping.

 “The Germans’ combination of submarine and torpedo technology came close to winning the First World War for the German navy in 1917.
 The Allies were terror-stricken by the invisible enemy.
 By World War I, German models weighed almost 2,500 pounds and cruised at speeds close to 40 miles per hour.”